 While lemon trees are included on this list, their thorniness also depends on the specific type of lemon.
-For example, Eureka lemons are practically thornless while the Lisbon variety has many thorns.
+For example, Eureka lemons are practically thornless while the Lisbon variety has many thorns (source).

 Are Citrus Tree Thorns Poisonous?

 Citrus tree thorns are not poisonous and do not contain harmful compounds or toxins.
-However, even though the thorns cannot poison you, they can cause other medical problems such as infections if the wound is handled improperly.
+However, even though the thorns cannot poison you, they can cause other complications such as infections if the wound is handled improperly.

-Although the thorns on citrus trees aren’t poisonous, the oil from the leaves can cause rashes and skin irritation.
+Although the thorns on citrus trees aren’t poisonous, the oil from the leaves is known to occasionally cause irritation.
 You should still be careful around the thorns because they can scratch you.
-With all the dirt and plant matter in your garden, open injuries can lead to infection, so be careful!
+With all the dirt and plant matter in your garden, open wounds can lead to infection, so be careful!

 Can You Prune Citrus Tree Thorns?

 Citrus tree thorns can be pruned without much consequence.
-Ideally, thorns on citrus trees help accumulate water in times of drought, but if you live in a region that gets plenty of water, then there’s not much of a need for thorns on citrus trees.
+Ideally, thorns on citrus trees help accumulate water in times of drought and protect against predators, but if you live in a region that gets plenty of water, then there’s not much of a need for thorns on citrus trees.